datatrails/datatrails-python/docs/runner/events_create.rst

 The optional :code:`sbom` setting uploads the sbom to archivist and the response added to the event before posting. (see second example below)

+:code:`confirm: true` means that the step will wait for the event to be completely created before moving on to the next step.

 An example when opening a door in Paris:

 .. code-block:: yaml